Frank Tachau: Academic career

 His early academic career led him to Purdue and Rutgers universities.
 From September 1963 to June 1964 he was awarded a Fulbright Fellowship at the University of Ankara.
 He was called to the University of Illinois in Chicago in 1968.
-There he stayed for the remainder of his career, where on two occasions he acted as chairmen of the political science department.
+There he stayed for the remainder of his career, where on two occasions he acted as chairman of the political science department.
 He retired from his full-time professorship in 1996 but continued to lecture until 2010.

 Research

-He is credited with raising research on the Middle East from a regional focus into a broader comparative field.
+He is noted for contributing to a shift in Middle Eastern studies toward a broader comparative focus.
 He conducted extensive research on the politics in Turkey and the Ottoman Empire; was appointed a visiting professor to several Turkish universities; and mastered both modern Turkish and Ottoman Turkish.
-In his later years, he conducted research on Israeli politics—the interviews he conducted with elected members of the Israeli Parliament (Knesset) inspired several scholars.
-He played a considerable role in giving the University of Illinois an important international reputation.
+The interviews he conducted with members of the Israeli Parliament (Knesset) have been cited in the work of other researchers.
+His work contributed to the University of Illinois's engagement with international scholarship, particularly in Middle Eastern studies.